elem-azar-unis/CRDT-Redis/README.md

 Things we do for such implementation:

-* Enable Redis to replicate in P2P mode.
+* Enable Redis to replicate in multi-master mode.
 * Implement the CRDT framework.
 * Implement specific CRDTs according to their algorithms.